MyAirVault/BruhMCP/documents/backend-architecture.md

 - Resource usage monitoring

 ### Data Security
-- Encrypted API keys at rest
+- Plain text API keys at rest (encryption to be added later)
 - TLS for all communications
 - Audit logging
 - Regular security updates